Obesity (Weight Loss) (cont.)

 Medications should only be used as an adjunct to diet modifications and an exercise program.

 Like diet and exercise, the goal of medication treatment has to be realistic.
 With successful medication treatment, one can expect an initial weight loss of at least 5 pounds during the first month of treatment, and a total weight loss of 10%-15% of the initial body weight.
 It is also important to remember that these medications only work when they are taken.
-When they are discontinued, weight gain can occur.
+When they are discontinued, weight gain often occurs.

 The first class (category) of medication used for weight control cause symptoms that mimic the sympathetic nervous system.
 They cause the body to feel "under stress" or " nervous."
 As a result, the major side effect of this class of medication is high blood pressure.
 This class of medication includes sibutramine (Meridia, which was taken off the market in the U.S. in October 2010 due to safety concerns) and phentermine (Adipex P).
 These medications also decrease appetite and create a sensation of fullness.
 Hunger and fullness (satiety) are regulated by brain chemicals called neurotransmitters.
 Examples of neurotransmitters include serotonin, norepinephrine, and dopamine.
 Anti-obesity medications that suppress appetite do so by increasing the level of these neurotransmitters at the junction (called synapse) between nerve endings in the brain.